Sign in →

 -In men, testicular or adrenal tumors or androgen abuse might be suspected if testosterone levels exceed the upper limit of the normal range by more than 50%.

 Aim of treatment is normalization of serum testosterone and LH.
-During treatment with depot-testosterone preparations, trough levels of serum testosterone should still be within the normal range, while peak levels should not be significantly above the normal young adult range.
+When undergoing testosterone replacement therapy, trough levels of serum testosterone should still be within the normal range, while peak levels should not be significantly above the normal young adult range.

 In female patients: